maxlebedev/maleficer/README.md

         * the things that are now callbacks can be Small Procs, with a guard
         * for nav menu items, a NavButton cmponent with a *to* arg for phase
             + these having to coexist with current buttons might be too complex?
-            + the car select buttons are both
+            + the char select buttons are both
+        + there's probably a way to make the menu button handler via small_proc
     - lots of DRY in the NPC proc
     - bresenham_ray should *really* be under test
     - Should Position comps be immutable?